J535D165/J535D165/README.md

 - **Data access**: If you're looking for an easy way to download scientific data, be sure to check out **[Datahugger :open_hands:](https://github.com/j535d165/datahugger)** - the easiest way to download scientific data!
 I'm also involved in projects like **[pyalex](https://github.com/j535d165/pyalex)** (new!), **[cbsodata](https://github.com/j535d165/cbsodata)**, and **[rispy](https://github.com/MrTango/rispy)**.

-- **Faster reading**: Can we make systematic reviews fun to work on by using AI for the boring 💤 parts?
+- **Superfast reading**: Can we make systematic reviews fun to work on by using AI for the boring 💤 parts?
 With **[ASReview](https://github.com/asreview/asreview)** and [asreview.ai](https://asreview.ai), we speed up systematic reviewing.
 I'm lead of ASReview's development team.

 - **Transparent workflows**: I'm experimenting with projects like **[scitree](https://github.com/j535d165/scitree)** and **[scisort](https://github.com/j535d165/scisort)**, which help and promote to use repoducible project folder structures.